EOC creates, implements, and enforces University policies that promote an equitable, inclusive, and welcoming campus community.

 |Provides Resolution Routes

-- There are specific procedures for reports under the Policy based on the relationship of the individual(s) who reported the incident and the individual(s) engaged in the alleged conduct to the University.
+- There are specific procedures for reports under the Policies based on the relationship of the individual(s) who reported the incident and the individual(s) engaged in the alleged conduct to the University.
 Where possible, EOC will seek to resolve the issue in a way that reflects the affected person’s preference, recognizing that the University must move forward in situations where there appears to be a threat to any individual or to the University as a whole.
 When the report is about student behavior, routes of resolution may include (1) no further action if requested by the affected person; (2) voluntary resolution, if available, where action may be taken through individual or community remedies (e.g., education, no-contact orders, housing restrictions, increased monitoring or security at locations where the misconduct occurred); or (3) the start of an investigation and adjudication that may lead to disciplinary action (e.g., expulsion, permanent suspension, suspension for a period of time, probation).
 When the report is about employee behavior, EOC will begin an investigation, which is called an “Administrative Review” under the Policy, from which corrective action (e.g., counseling, written warning, or other appropriate action, up to dismissal) can be taken if warranted.

 Learn more about resolution routes >>